Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Lyman Lakes, Glacier Peak Wilderness, Washington

-Whether you are a beginner researching your first set of gear or an experienced backpacker looking to make some upgrades, everyone can benefit from a more ultralight approach to their backpacking gear.
+Whether you are a beginner researching your first set of gear or an experienced backpacker looking to upgrade, everyone can benefit from an ultralight approach to their backpacking gear.

 Why Does Ultralight Matter?

-Hiking with a heavy pack was one of the most intimidating aspects of starting backpacking for me back in 2019.
+Hiking with a heavy pack was one of the most intimidating aspects of backpacking for me when I started in 2019.
 Little did I know about the world of ultralight backpacking.
 These are just some of the benefits of a lighter pack:

 • Better balance and agility.
 I’m less likely to fall and injure myself, especially on hard terrain involving river crossings, downed trees, and scrambling.